DavidStinson/js-arrays/js-array-concepts/js-array-concepts.md

 ## What are arrays?

+Think of arrays in JavaScript as a bookshelf full of books.
+Each book on the shelf is an element of the array.
+Books on the shelf have a specific order - there is a first book on the shelf and a last book on the shelf, and every book between has a specific location on the shelf.

 Arrays can contain zero or more items called - *elements* (not to be confused with HTML elements).
 These elements are stored in a specific order.

 Each element in an array can hold any data type - strings, numbers, objects, functions, even other arrays.
 This sets JavaScript apart from many other programming languages.
 However, just because you can doesn't necessarily mean that you should - you'll see as we work with arrays we will typically want them to contain a single type of data.